kevintanu/simple-files/notes.md

   - Maintenance mode
 - Return standard: add status and data/message

+# SSL
+- put your domain on Cloudflare to get free SSL certificate (gain lock icon on browser), and free DDOS protection
+- use Let's encrypt set your server reverse proxy.
+This will make sure user doesn't see that we are using Let's encrypt cert, also create secure connection between cloudflare and your server
+- try to get Full Strict. means you get prevention on MITM attack, can't be eavesdropped.
+You need to manage let's encrypt or get Certificate from Cloudflare by yourself (technically Cloudflare itself can decrypt it).

 # Game
 - Health check
 - Add server git commit check